Skip to the main content.

 Since sludge formation comes from chemical chain reactions in the biodiesel, the end user can use a biodiesel stabilizer that stops these reactions in both the biodiesel portion and the diesel base portion.
 If you can stop the initial reactions from happening, it stops the chain reactions from getting started.
 And it keeps the biodiesel healthy and ready to use in storage.

-The most important consideration in applying this is to treat the fuel in the beginning.
+The most important consideration in applying this is to treat the fuel in the beginning when it is in its best condition.
 Just as you have to put an anti-gel in the fuel before it gets cold (before it gels), you have to stop the chemical reactions before they start by treating the fuel when it is fresh.

 Check out these related posts on Biodiesel: